 Shelley Rich has been a member of the string faculty at Northern Arizona University since 2007 as adjunct instructor of violin and string pedagogy.
 During this time, Ms. Rich has taught private violin lessons to music majors and non-majors, coached university chamber music groups and taught string pedagogy classes to undergraduate and graduate students.

 She has performed actively as a member of the Coconino Chamber Ensemble and on various faculty recitals.
-She currently serves as the assistant concertmaster and principal second violin (rotating) of the Flagstaff Symphony.
-In addition, Ms Rich has been elected to serve as the president of the Arizona Chapter of the American String Teachers Association where she is active in launching a nationwide effort to raise standards of string playing for students and teachers of all levels though the implementation of the Certificate Advancement Program.
+She currently serves as the assistant concertmaster and principal second violin (rotating) of the Flagstaff Symphony Orchestra.
+In addition, Ms. Rich has been elected to serve as the president of the Arizona Chapter of the American String Teachers Association where she is active in launching a nationwide effort to raise standards of string playing for students and teachers of all levels through the implementation of the Certificate Advancement Program.